chironb/ChiCLI/README.md

 This lets you review aliases, as well as create your own.

-Example:

 hotkey

 This lets you review and set function keys as hotkeys.

 Example:

 echo

 Displays the text as the first argument.
 You can also use quotes around the text you want echoed.

-Example:

 clear

 This clears the screen of text.

 list

 This displays a listing of the files within the disk, image, or directory/folder you are currently in.

 d8: d9: d10: d11:

 This let's you change the current working drive.

 cd

 This changes directories.

 status

 This retrives the status of the current drive/

 driveset

 This lets you change the drive number of the current drive.

 delete

 This let's you delete files.
 You can also use * to delete all the files within the current disk, image, or directory/folder you are currently in.

 Example:

 delete etgame

 delete *

 copy

 This let's you copy files.
 You can also use * to copy all the files within the current disk, image, or directory/folder you are currently in, to another drive number.

 Example:

 copy somefile copyofsomefile

 copy somefile d8:

 copy * d8:

 rename

 format

 initialize

 validate

 run ./

 sys

 doscommand

 peek

 poke

 peekhex

 pokehex

 viewmem

 keycodes

 type

 sysinfo

 screensaver

 datetime

 time

 profileset

 colorset

 exit

 restart

 reboot

 shutdown